kovaroman/treocore/docs/en/user-guide/user-interface.md

 The fields available for searching can be configured by developers in the metadata of the appropriate entity.

-You can have one or more filters based on a certain field for all field types besides the following:
+You can have one or more filters based on a certain field for all field types.
+The exception is field types that can be used as a filter only once (because there is no need for it), which are:
   - Boolean;
   - Array;
   - Multi-Enum;
   - Enum;
   - Related entities.

-A field of any of these types can be used as a filter only once, because there is no need for it.

 ### Logical Operators